jharwell/sierra/docs/src/usage/run_time_tree.rst

    * - Batch scratch root.

-     - All GNU parallel outputs, ``--exec-env`` artifacts will appear under here.
+     - All GNU parallel outputs, ``--execenv`` artifacts will appear under here.
 Each experiment will get their own directory in this root for their own scratch.
 This root is separate from experiment inputs to make checking for segfaults, tar-ing experiments, etc. easier.